 Now that you’ve finished your favorite cereal, did you know that you can use the plastic bag insert, too?
 Be sure to dump all of the cereal residue.
 Here are some reuse ideas:

 - Cut the bag into squares and use them to separate hamburger patties.

 - Use a rolling pin or mallet to pound out whole spices or nuts within the bag.

 3. What can be reused to stop smelly shoe odors?
 An old sock + baking soda.

 Thanks to the mysteries of the dryer, I’m sure you have several socks that no longer have a partner.
-What better way to reuse a sock than to use it to remove shoe smells.
+What better way to reuse a sock than to remove shoe smells?